BBVA/hancock-doc/docs/guide/wallet-hub/README.md

 ## Motivation

 To be able to sign transactions in blockchain we need a private key.
-To avoid centralizing the user's private key we need to support different signature providers.
+To avoid centralizing the user's private key we need to support differents signature providers.

 ## Proposed Change